wsasser3/content/src/content/lesson/[draft]using-conditionals.md

 ## What is a condition?

-We make decisions every day since we wake up, most of them are already automated in our brains like taking a shower and some other requiere out attention like: Should I ware the red or the blu shirt?
+We make decisions every day since we wake up, most of them are already automated in our brains like taking a shower and some other requiere more attention like were to invest money or deciding were to eat

 A very similar process can happen when coding a computer, you can create scripts that automate the computer behavior and decisions depending on certain variables.